simonmcallister0210/cognito-srp-helper/CONTRIBUTING.md

 https://www.conventionalcommits.org/en/v1.0.0/

-This allows use to categorise changes and make automated updates to our project version and change log based on the categories being merged.
+This allows us to categorize changes and make automated updates to our project version and change log based on the categories being merged.
 For example, if you commit a feature, you could set the commit message to be:

 ```sh
 git commit -m 'feat: my new feature'